AliceNN-ucdenver/Iasa/career.md

 ## The Networking Game Plan That Actually Works

 Networking isn't about working a room with fake enthusiasm.
 It's about building genuine relationships that create mutual value.
-Think about how Buffy built her network—she didn't just collect allies, she invested in relationships that strengthened everyone involved.
+Think about how Buffy built her network she didn't just collect allies, she invested in relationships that strengthened everyone involved.

 **The Elevator Pitch That Doesn't Suck:**
 - Who you are: Your name and current role